Guilt-free consumption: Areas of concern

-However, there is a fourth dimension that mainly affect newly minted urban consumers: the so-called "cultural-guilt"; the feeling of culpability caused by the split between global and traditional consumption, e.g. people worrying about the abandoning of their identity in favor of globalization (globalized culture of consumerism).
+However, there is a fourth dimension that mainly affects newly minted urban consumers: the so-called "cultural-guilt"; the feeling of culpability caused by the split between global and traditional consumption, e.g. people worrying about the abandoning of their identity in favor of globalization (globalized culture of consumerism).

-A totally guilt free consumption is almost impossible to achieve, since products or servicing reducing guilt on one dimension, might foster the same negative feeling on an other; as a consequence GFC aims at the minimization of guilt rather than striving for a complete deletion.
+A totally guilt free consumption might be difficult or impossible to achieve, since products or servicing reducing guilt on one dimension might foster the same negative feeling on an other; as a consequence GFC aims at minimizing guilt rather than striving for a complete deletion.

 Guilt and the divided self

 Guilt arises when individuals fail in meeting their own personal self-standards or when a conflict among what the theory of discrepancy calls "selves", emerges.

 According to the self-discrepancy theory there are a number of "selves" guiding and shaping one's behavior: